• Skip to primary navigation

 • You can substitute the balsamic glaze for a drizzle of red wine vinegar and olive oil for dressing in this salad recipe.

-• Other Add-ins: sunflower seeds, chopped pistachios or walnuts, halved cherries or blackberries, etc would all be good in this beet salad.
+• Other Add-ins: sunflower seeds, chopped pistachios or toasted pecans, red onion, halved cherries or blackberries, etc would all be good in this beet salad with goat cheese.

 FAQ